LukasVolgger/LukasVolgger/README.md

 I am a full-stack software developer from Austria and an enthusiastic gamer.

 - :fire: I am currently working on several private projects
-- :books: I am currently learning Java, Spring Boot, DevOps
+- :books: I am currently learning C#, .NET, ASP.NET, API, MVC
 - :speech_balloon: You can speak to me in english, german and sarcasm
 - :heart: I love coding, gaming, nature and god